fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 When running the broker, you have the option to use Amazon Web Services (AWS) to handle:

 * Storage of data submissions and validation reports (via S3 buckets).
-* Session management (via DynamoDB).

 Using AWS is optional, and by default the broker will not use these services.
 If you'd like to use AWS, [follow these directions](AWS.md "set up Amazon Web Services") now.

-### Install Local DynamoDB (non-AWS users only)

-If you're not using AWS tools when running the broker, you'll need to install a local version of Amazon's DynamoDB to handle session management.
-The local DynamoDB is a Java executable the runs on Windows, Mac, and Linux systems.

-1. Install version 7+ of the [Java Development Kit (jdk)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html "download Java Development Kit").
-2. Follow [Amazon's instructions](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html#Tools.DynamoDBLocal.DownloadingAndRunning "running DynamoDB on your computer") for downloading and running local DynamoDB.
-You should be able to start the local DynamoDB using the example command provided by Amazon, without overriding any of the default options.

-Don't worry about setting DynamoDB endpoints or creating tables: the broker's code handles this.

-**Note:** The local version of DynamoDB is not recommended for production.

 ### Install RabbitMQ